Bibliography of Ganges

 Ganges is one of the main rivers of India and the largest in northern India.
-In India, specially the Hindu people consider the river as an embodiment of sacredness.
-Numerous books in English and other Indian languages have been written on the river which deal with its religious, geographical and other aspects.
+The Hindu people consider the river as an embodiment of sacredness.
+Numerous books have been written on the river in English and various Indian languages which deal with its religious, geographical and other aspects.
+This article contains a list of the books where the river Ganges has been the primary topic of discussion.